openwsn-berkeley/SCuM-programmer/README.md

 ### program the nRF52840-DK

+_Note_: you only need to do this once.

 - download `scum-programmer.hex` from the https://github.com/openwsn-berkeley/SCuM-programmer/latest
-- plug in your nRF52840-DK into your computer, drive "JLINK"
+- plug in your nRF52840-DK into your computer, drive "JLINK" appears
 - drag-and-drop `scum-programmer.hex` onto this drive
-- the LEDs of the board go round and around
+- when the LEDs of the board go round-and-round, you're set!

 ![](static/round_and_round.gif)